LikhithSP/Automated-Certificate-Generator-with-Python/README.md

 This repository demonstrates how to use Python to create, customize, and convert certificates efficiently.
 It leverages powerful libraries like python-docx, pdf2image, and pypandoc to handle document creation and conversion seamlessly.

 ## 📋 Features
-Automated Certificate Creation: Generate certificates in bulk from a CSV file containing recipient details.
+<li>Automated Certificate Creation: Generate certificates in bulk from a CSV file containing recipient details.</li>

-Document Conversion: Convert .docx files to PDF and subsequently to image formats like .png or .jpg.

-Customizable Templates: Use and modify .docx templates for certificate generation.
+<li>Customizable Templates: Use and modify .docx templates for certificate generation.</li>

-Directory Management: Handle input and output directories for easy file management.
+<li>Directory Management: Handle input and output directories for easy file management.</li>

 ## 🚀 Getting Started
 To get started with this project, follow these steps: